Academic Student Employee

 - A letter grade of C, S, or above in all courses completed in the last three quarters

 - No more than two (2) Incomplete grades (except where stricter school policies apply) in the last three quarters

 Graduate students who are appointed as Teaching Assistants and Teaching Associates at 25% time (110 hours of assigned workload) or greater and for graduate students who are appointed as Tutors and Readers for a guaranteed minimum of 110 hours of assigned workload within the respective quarter’s service period are entitled to the following benefits:

-- Partial Fee Remission
+- Full Fee/Tuition Remission